godotengine/godot-docs/getting_started/workflow/best_practices/scene_organization.rst

 `Dependency Injection <https://en.wikipedia.org/wiki/Dependency_injection>`_.
 This technique involves having a high-level API provide the dependencies of the low-level API.
 Why do this?
-Because classes which rely on their external environment can inadvertantly trigger bugs and unexpected behavior.
+Because classes which rely on their external environment can inadvertently trigger bugs and unexpected behavior.

 To do this, one must expose data and then rely on a parent context to initialize it: